Skip to main content

 And lastly, there is distance.
 One might not say that half-mile walk in the woods was a hike.
 But, you might say you "hiked all over town" racking up 10 miles running errands.
 Hiking often involves going a longer distance - let's say over 3 miles, but as you might imagine, there is no set distance that clearly divides walking and hiking.

-While walking, hiking, and urban hiking have a lot of similarities, they have small differences that also make them unique.
+While walking, hiking, and urban hiking have a lot of similarities, they have slight differences that also make them unique.
 What really sets apart a walk from a hike from an urban hike is your own, personal perspective.
 What's your definition of urban hiking?
-Where do you live and do you go urban hiking in your city?
+Where do you live, and do you go urban hiking in your city?

 Comments